 7.)
 Travelling Takes time to plan.

-I do both, Impromptu which are the best and planned ones, which Incredible Kenya Adventures does everything for me, I just wait for the travel dates.
+I do both, Impromptu which are the best and planned ones, which my designated tour company does everything for me, I just wait for the travel dates.

 6.)
 You have to leave your Home country to Travel.